 The reduced rate for hospitality supplies will continue until 30 September 2021 when it will increase to 12.5% until 31 March 2022.
 It may be worth ensuring that your systems are able to handle a VAT rate of 12.5%.
 Also, the scope for this reduction is only for those services when the tax point falls in this period, this may be advantageous for some businesses.

-MTD is mandatory for all business from 01 April 2022, currently it is only those businesses whose turnover is above the VAT threshold.Get in touch Back to top
+MTD is mandatory for all businesses from 1 April 2022, currently, it is only those businesses whose turnover is above the VAT threshold.Get in touch Back to top